-SEA A Objective 1.
+SEA A Objective ١.
 Provide everyone with the opportunity to live in good quality, affordable housing and ensure an appropriate mix of dwelling sizes, types and tenures.
 2. Improve the health of the residents and reduce crime in the town.
-3. To encourage office and hi-tech employment through the provision of high quality employment land.
+3. Encourage office and hi-tech employment through the provision of high quality employment land.
 4. Encourage a vibrant and diversified economy and provide for long-term sustainable economic growth.
-5. To promote Ledbury as a centre for food production.
+5. Promote Ledbury as a centre for food production.
 6. Protection of heritage assets.
-7. Protection and enhancement of the landscape and townscape, maintaining local distinctiveness.
-8. Protect and enhance biodiversity throughout the plan area and seek to avoid irreversible losses.
+7. Protection and enhancement of townscape, maintaining local distinctiveness.
+8. Protect and enhance biodiversity throughout the Plan area and seek to avoid irreversible losses.
 9. Conserve and enhance the character and quality of the landscape, maintaining and strengthening local distinctiveness and a sense of place.

 10. Protect and enhance the setting of the AONB.
-11. To minimise the risk of flooding.
-12. To reduce energy consumption, promote energy efficiency and increase the use of energy from renewable resources.
-13. To ensure community facilities and amenities are appropriate for a growing population.
-14. To encourage the provision of new parks, garden and sports facilities in order to promote healthy living.
-15. To encourage the provision of high speed broadband throughout the NDP Area.
-16. To promote sustainable transport modes within the town.
+11. Minimise the risk of flooding.
+12. Reduce energy consumption, promote energy efficiency and increase the use of energy from renewable resources.
+13. Ensure community facilities and amenities are appropriate for a growing population.
+14. Encourage the provision of new parks, garden and sports facilities in order to promote healthy living.
+15. Encourage the provision of high speed broadband throughout the NDP Area.
+16. Promote sustainable transport modes within the town.